Optimized numerical gradient and Hessian estimation for variational quantum algorithms: Results: Optimally-tuned numerical estimators

 The corresponding approximately optimal MSEs are

-We note that the formulas in \eqref{eq:optFD} and \eqref{eq:optFDMSE} become accurate so long as $N_\mathrm{T}$ is sufficiently larger than $d$.
-These formulas can therefore give us a fairly satisfactory description of the sampling errors.
+We note that the formulas in \eqref{eq:optFD} and \eqref{eq:optFDMSE} become accurate so long as $N_\mathrm{T}$ is sufficiently larger than $d$ [that is, $N_\mathrm{T}\gg O(2^n)$].
+These formulas can therefore give us a fairly satisfactory description of the estimation errors.